GrammaTech/sel/python/README.md

 ### Functions

-Function ASTs have special consideration in the python API, and clients may retrieve various function attributes such as name, parameters, and body using the respective AST methods, `function_name`, `function_parameters`, and `function_body`, as shown below:
+Function ASTs have special consideration in the python API, and clients may retrieve various function attributes, such as name, parameters, and body, using the respective AST methods, `function_name`, `function_parameters`, and `function_body`, as shown below:

 ```python